aspose-words-cloud/aspose-words-cloud-docs/words/plugins/dynamics-crm/using-cloud-automerge/_index.md

 weight: 20
 ---

-## Create Template and Upload

-Below are the steps to create and upload Template in CRM
+Below are the steps to create and upload Template in CRM:

 - Open word and create a template.
 - Insert MailMerge fields for data comming from CRM.